mrehkopf/vcs/docs/user/README.md

 ### Q: How do I fix analog noise?

-A: In an analog signal, some amount of visual noise is always present, so VCS comes with a few ways to mitigate it.
+**A**: In an analog signal, some amount of visual noise is always present, so VCS comes with a few ways to mitigate it.

 1. See that your analog settings are correct, by accessing Control panel &rarr; Analog presets.
 You'll want to ensure that the *Horizontal size* and *Phase* parameters in particular are set to suitable values.
 2. Use a denoising filter via Control panel &rarr; Filter graph.